Monday, October 2News That Matters

 Where to buy gamefowl and fighting cocks near me?

-If you are looking to buy a gamefowl near you but don’t know of any close game farms, all you have to do is to open Google Search and type “Gamefowl breeders in (your province)”.
+If you are looking to buy a gamefowl near you but don’t know of any nearby game farms, all you have to do is open Google Search and type “Gamefowl breeders in (your province).”
 Google Business will give you a list of breeders near you.
 You may also do the same with Facebook but don’t look for “gamefowls for sale” directly on Facebook because selling live animals is not allowed.
-You should look for breeders and not gamefowls.
+It would be best if you looked for breeders and not gamefowls.

 Gamefowls for Sale: How much is the average cost of a gamecock?

 This question is a bit tricky to answer.
-There are two types of gamecock.
-Stag and the older gamefowls.
-A gamefowl is considered a stag when it is between 8 to 12 months old.
-If more than 1 year old it is considered a full-grown battle cock.
+There are two types of gamecock: Stag and the older gamefowls.
+A gamefowl is considered a stag between 8 to 12 months old.
+If more than one year old, it is regarded as a full-grown battle cock.
 The price of the two varies greatly.
-The following are factors that could affect the price of the gamefowl.
+The following are factors that could affect the cost of the gamefowl.

 How to transport gamefowls for sale fighting cocks inside the Philippines?

 Transporting gamefowls for sale inside the Philippines is not a major hassle.
-Just secure a transport permit from the provincial Office of the Bureau of Animal Industry (any province) and you are good to go whether you travel by sea or by air.
+Just secure a transport permit from the provincial Office of the Bureau of Animal Industry (any province), and you will be good to go whether you travel by sea or by air.
 In Bacolod City, the office of the Negros Occidental BAI is on the Northern side of the Provincial Capitol (North Capitol Road).

-If you are coming from Luson going to Visayas and Mindanao and have to go through Batangas City Port, you need to secure the permit inside the port.
+If you are coming from Luzon to Visayas and Mindanao and must go through Batangas City Port, you must secure the permit inside the port.
 Just ask the security at the main gate where the office is.

 The best way to transport live birds is by RoRo vessel (not RoRo bus).
-If you don’t have your own vehicle, don’t take a bus if you are transporting live birds as putting them inside the bus compartment is too risky.
+If you don’t have your vehicle, don’t take a bus if you are transporting live birds; putting them inside the bus compartment is too risky.
 The best thing to do is to take a ship directly.
-You can just tie your birds in an open space inside the ship without the risk of suffocating them.
+You can tie your birds in an open space inside the boat without the risk of suffocating them.
 Big ships, including RoRo vessels, have areas where you can place your live chicken.
 Taking an airplane is advisable only if the compartment has air conditioning or it is ventilated.
-We had a very bad experience with PAL before so before you transport your birds by air, talk to the dispatcher or the aviation people first.
+We had a very bad experience with PAL before, so before you transport your birds by air, talk to the dispatcher or the aviation people first.

 Questions related to Gamefowls and Gamecocks